 As explained in my Quranic Architecture page as well as Quranic Architecture Summary post, this site presents an entirely new vision of the Quran’s arrangement (order of surahs) and organization (from mid-life in time to edges-of-life closer to timelessness) as forming a spiral correlated to the shape of a chambered nautilus shell, where each surah fits into a separate chamber, naturally descending in size from outer to inner with the final Surah Al-Nass – people – in the center.
 It shows how the Quran’s message is not randomly arranged but rather forms a surprisingly precise fit in what has become known as an especially beautiful example of sacred geometry found in nature.
+The discovery of the Birmingham Manuscript pictured above, showing chapter divisions clearly marked and radiocarbon dated to the period of prophet Mohammad’s lifetime, provides physical evidence that this precise arrangement of surahs was indeed sent by Allah the Exalted with the text itself, described with more proofs below.

 In this interview between two scholars, a Christian and a Muslim, the Christian interviewer sees in the order of surahs evidence of the Quran’s supposed human compilation (placement of surahs), as distinguished from the quality of the text.
 The Quran’s sacred architecture offers evidence that its compilation was neither random nor merely human but an intrinsic part of its message the prophet could not possibly have envisioned on his own, even if he were aided by a thousand visionary scribes.
 And there is physical evidence that it was possibly compiled during Prophet Mohammad’s lifetime, lending weight to the idea that the order of surahs was also part of the original manuscript, even more convincingly as the various Quranic manuscripts were compared to each other.